Updated on November 15, 2022

 Now, you can use Docker commands like docker build and docker push to build and push this image to a registry such as Docker Hub or to a custom one.

-Creating multi-stage Dockerfiles
+Dockerfile Copy for multi-stage Dockerfiles

 What if you want to automate the process of building your code, publishing it and creating a production Docker image?
 The good news is you can use images and containers for these steps by creating something called a "multi-stage Dockerfile".
 This type of Dockerfile provides the following benefits: